T. J. Perkins: Manik (2013–2016)

 On the September 3, 2014, episode of Impact Wrestling, Manik was kidnapped by James Storm and Sanada; the following week, Storm was shown initiating Manik into a new faction, later called "The Revolution", and the trio later attacked Samoa Joe and Homicide, turning heel in the process.
 At Bound for Glory, Manik wrestled against Minoru Tanaka but lost the match.
 At Slammiversary, Manik wrestled in a three-way match for the TNA X Division Championship, in a losing effort.

 On the September 23, 2015, episode of Impact Wrestling, Manik quit The Revolution and took his mask off, turning face in the process.
 At Bound for Glory, he participated in an Ultimate X match for the TNA X Division Championship, in a losing effort.
 During October and November, Manik participated in TNA World Title Series where he defeated Mandrews and DJ Z with the exception of Tigre Uno to gain 6 points, however on the November 25 episode of Impact Wrestling, he unexpectedly ended third of his block when he was pinned by DJ Z before Uno could pin him in the three-way match, thus failing to advance the round of 16.
 On January 12, 2016, Perkins stated that TNA had given him notice that his contract was not being renewed.

-Return to New Japan Pro-Wrestling (2011)
+Return to NJPW (2011)

 In late May and early June 2011, Perkins, under the ring name TJP, took part in NJPW's Best of the Super Juniors tournament.
 After winning three of his eight matches in the round robin stage of the tournament, TJP finished seventh out of the nine wrestlers in his block and did not advance to the semifinals.